 Pain – most babies do not show signs of pain following the procedure of tongue release.
 If it seems there is need, pain medication such as paracetamol may be given according to directions on the packaging of the medication.
-It is important to prevent pain (if it appears), in order to permit the exercise of the tongue while nursing and thus quickly improve the movement of the tongue following the release.
+It is important to prevent pain (if it appears), in order to enable the exercise of the tongue while nursing and thus quickly improv the movement of the tongue following the release.

 Dr. Gina Weissman

 and the HalavM professional staff

 Written by Ariela Levy Breastfeeding Management Course 2014

 Translated from Hebrew to English by Judy Ronen